Skip to main content

 print(L.index(1,2,5)) => valueError

-In this example the value 1 is not found between index number 2 and index number 5 so it will return value error. - extend(iterable):- It extends the list by appending the elements from iterable.
-Each elements of an iterable is placed on individual indexes.
+In this example the value 1 is not found between index number 2 and index number 5 so it will return value error.

 For example:-